 - identifying possible methodical misuse or off-label use of the device, with a view to proving that the intended purpose is correct.

 If through PMCF, the need for preventive and/or corrective measures has been identified, the manufacturer must implement them.

-The clinical evaluation documentation must be actively updated with data obtained from PMS.
-Where PMCF as part of PMS is not deemed necessary, this must be duly justified and documented (Exemption).
+The clinical evaluation documentation must be actively updated with the data obtained from PMS.
+Where Post Market Clinical Follow Up is a part of Post Market Surveillance is not deemed necessary, this must be duly justified and documented (Exemption).